trueos/trueos-docs/trueos-handbook/introducing.rst

 excellent way to practice installation, determine whether the hardware is supported, or to try multiple versions of different operating systems.
-Virtualization software creates a virtual machine, which is essentially a computer environment created entirely in software, that allows the installation and use of an operating system.
+Virtualization software creates a virtual machine, which is essentially a computer environment created entirely in software that allows the installation and use of an operating system.
 The only limitation to virtualization is the hardware, as each virtual machine uses real resources, the CPU and RAM.
 Depending on the amount of CPU and